fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.1.0/Add-AzureRmLoadBalancerRuleConfig.md

 ### Example 1: Add a rule configuration to a load balancer
 ```
-PS C:\>$slb = Get-AzureRmLoadBalancer -Name "MyLoadBalancer" -ResourceGroupName "MyResourceGroup"
+PS C:\> $Slb = Get-AzureRmLoadBalancer -Name "MyLoadBalancer" -ResourceGroupName "MyResourceGroup"
-PS C:\> $slb | Add-AzureRmLoadBalancerRuleConfig -Name "NewRule" -FrontendIPConfiguration $slb.FrontendIpConfigurations[0] -Protocol "Tcp" -FrontendPort 3350 -BackendPort 3350 -EnableFloatingIP
+PS C:\> $Slb | Add-AzureRmLoadBalancerRuleConfig -Name "NewRule" -FrontendIPConfiguration $slb.FrontendIpConfigurations[0] -Protocol "Tcp" -FrontendPort 3350 -BackendPort 3350 -EnableFloatingIP
 ```

-The first command gets the load balancer named MyLoadBalancer, and then stores it in the variable $slb.
+The first command gets the load balancer named MyLoadBalancer, and then stores it in the variable $Slb.

-The second command uses the pipeline operator to pass the load balancer in $slb to **Add-AzureRmLoadBalancerRuleConfig**, which adds the rule configuration named NewRule.
+The second command uses the pipeline operator to pass the load balancer in $Slb to **Add-AzureRmLoadBalancerRuleConfig**, which adds the rule configuration named NewRule.

 ## PARAMETERS